1975 United Kingdom European Communities membership referendum: Negotiations and accession

 Negotiations on joining the EC first began on 30 June 1970 which was also the same day that the Common Fisheries Policy was first adopted and in the following year a UK Government white paper was published under the title of "The United Kingdom and the European Communities" and Edward Heath called for a parliamentary motion on the white paper.
-In a ministerial broadcast to the nation ahead of the debate in Parliament he said:
+In a ministerial broadcast to the nation on 8 July 1971, ahead of the debate in Parliament, he said:

-In the autumn Parliament will be asked to decide whether to join the European Community (the Common Market).
-It's a big decision and it's one that goes far beyond party politics.
-It's a decision that will affect us fundamentally whether we go in or stay out.
-Let's be very clear about it, this is a moment of decision that will not occur again for a very long time if ever.
+In the autumn, Parliament will be asked to decide whether Britain should join the European Community, the Common Market.
+It's a big decision, and it's one that goes far beyond party politics.
+It's a decision that will affect us fundamentally, whether we go in or stay out.
+Let's be very clear about it—this is a moment of decision that will not occur again for a very long time—if ever.

 The debate itself took place between 21 and 28 October 1971, with the House of Commons debating directly whether or not the United Kingdom should become a member of the EC.
 Conservative MPs were given a free vote, Labour MPs were given a three-line whip to vote against the motion, and Liberal MPs were whipped into voting in favour of the motion.
 Prime Minister Edward Heath commented in the chamber just before the vote:

 But tonight when this House endorses this Motion many millions of people right across the world will rejoice that we have taken our rightful place in a truly United Europe!